er1czz/er1czz.github.io/blog/writeup/Athena.md

 - Quotation " " is different from ' '.
 - Be patient.
 Often the error is caused by typo, especially the extra *comma* before **FROM**;
 - Once you ran a complicated query successfully, make a copy just in case.
-- Note: Copy from text editors such as MS Word can sometimes cause error such as autocorrect ' with ‘.
+- Note: Direct copying from text editors such as MS Word can sometimes cause error due to autocorrection such as replacing ' with ‘.

 ## 1. [Setup](https://aws.amazon.com/blogs/machine-learning/run-sql-queries-from-your-sagemaker-notebooks-using-amazon-athena/) (assume you have installed the perm to access AWS S3)
    import sys